CurricularAnalytics/CurricularAnalytics.jl/docs/src/visualize.md

 # Visualizing Curricula and Degree Plans

-In order to visualize curricula and degree plans, you must first install [Blink.jl](http://junolab.org/Blink.jl/latest/).
+In order to visualize curricula and degree plans, you must first install [Blink.jl](http://junolab.org/Blink.jl/latest/) and [CurricularVisualization](https://github.com/CurricularAnalytics/CurricularVisualization.jl).
 For instructions on how to do this, see the [Installation](@ref) section.

 ## Visualization Functions